KDE/documentation-develop-kde-org/content/docs/getting-started/python/python-app.md

 ---
-title: Your first PyQt + Kirigami application
+title: Your first Python + Kirigami application
 weight: 1
 group: python
 description: >
-    Learn how to write an application with PyQt.
+    Learn how to write an application with PyQt/PySide.
 ---

 ## Prerequisites